mynameissiller/reflection/README.md

 ## 9/5/2017
 What I have learned this week is how to build a website with code from scratch.
 And also I have learned how to use html with xml and learn their diffrences.
 I think that this is not easy but will be by the time that we are done with this unit with code,xml,html etc.

+# End Of Sixth Week
+## 10/13/2017
+I have learned how to do many things this week.
+The best thing I have learned this week is how to build a website with html.
+I learned how to align the wording to make it neat, I also have learned how to put a submit button at the bottom along with the rest of the circle boxes and the square boxes.
+My favorite thing I have done all week was this website project but it was also hard so it was difficult somethimes.
+I loved putting the picture of the toppings on like pepperoni,bannana peppers,mushrooms ect.